 The Club at Hillbrook in Chagrin Falls, Ohio

 The Tudor mansion is a photographer's dream.
-Have him or her snap you and your groom smooching in the wrought-iron gazebo; The Club at Hillbrook.
+Have him or her snap you and your partner smooching in the wrought-iron gazebo; The Club at Hillbrook.

-This pristine mountain hideaway is gorgeous all year, but a winter bash in the Colonnade Ballroom, surrounded by snow, is magical; The Equinox Resort.
+This pristine mountain hideaway is gorgeous all year, but a winter bash in the Colonnade Ballroom, surrounded by snow, is magical; The Equinox Golf Resort & Spa.

 The Field Museum in Chicago, Illinois

-The Sancurtary at Kiawah Island in Charleston, South Carolina
+The Sanctuary at Kiawah Island Golf Resort in Charleston, South Carolina

-Save the 10-mile private beach for a romantic bike ride and get hitched on this huge golf resort's waterfront lawn for a seaside ceremony without all that sand; The Sanctuary at Kiawah Island.
+Save the 10-mile private beach for a romantic bike ride and get hitched on this huge golf resort's waterfront lawn for a seaside ceremony without all that sand; The Sanctuary at Kiawah Island Golf Resort.

 The Nasher Sculpture Center in Dallas, Texas

-Mingle with modern architectural sculptures as you dine on a Wolfgang Puck — catered menu in this intimate outdoor space, part of the Dallas art district; The Nasher Sculpture Center.
+Mingle with modern architectural sculptures as you dine on a Wolfgang Puck-catered menu in this intimate outdoor space, part of the Dallas art district; Nasher Sculpture Center.